Right of Way Management

 - Uninterrupted power supply

 Santee Cooper maintains over 5,100 miles of electric transmission lines in South Carolina.
-Santee Cooper strives to safeguard the reliability of our powerline system as well as our customers' electric service.
-We do this with a cost-effective system that balances our customers’ needs as well as respects the natural environment surrounding our facilities.
+Santee Cooper strives to safeguard the reliability of our power line grid and our customers' electric service.
+We do this with a cost-effective system that balances our customers’ needs and respects the natural environment surrounding our facilities.
 This system requires that we restrict and control certain activities within our rights of way.

 Santee Cooper’s Encroachment Management is responsible for the removal, review and approval of utility encroachments within the Santee Cooper easement.